 - Workbooks: Workbooks hold one or more worksheets and dashboards

-- Bookmarks: It contains a single worksheet and its an easy way to quickly share your work
+- Bookmarks: It contains a single spreadsheet, and it’s an easy way to quickly share your work

-- Packaged Workbooks: It contains a workbook along with any supporting local file data and background images
+- Packaged Workbooks: It includes a workbook along with any supporting local file data and background images

 - Data Extraction Files: Extract files are a local copy of a subset or entire data source